Entropy Production for Discrete-Time Markov Processes: Entropy Production

 \subsubsection{Previous Studies}

-Table \ref{table:com_EP_table} summarizes the treatment of entropy production by composite systems in previous studies.
-These are both identical at the continuum limit, but when a continuous-time stochastic process is discretized with a certain time interval, its definition is taken to be the definition in discrete time.
+Previous studies focused on either entropy production or dissipation function in discrete-time composite systems.
+We showed some cases in Table \ref{table:com_EP_table}.
+When a continuous-time stochastic process is discretized with a finite time interval, its definition is taken to be the one in discrete-time as Table \ref{table:EP_table}.